-Not only is the city dedicated to sustainable development and ecologically-friendly practices, but Denver also offers two national research centers that have tours and exhibits about the Earth’s climate and renewable energy, and a world class museum of nature and science.
-Nearby, it’s possible to actually tour an environmental disaster area that is now being transformed into the largest urban wildlife refuge in the country.
+Not only is the city dedicated to sustainable development and ecologically friendly practices, but Denver also offers two national research centers that have tours and exhibits about the Earth’s climate and renewable energy, and a world-class museum of nature and science.
+Nearby, it’s possible to actually tour an environmental disaster area that was transformed into the largest urban wildlife refuge in the country.

 It's fitting that Denver has become a tourism center for the study of global warming, because few areas on earth have experienced more dramatic climate changes than Denver.
-The area around the city has been a tropical rain forest, a flat desert, a redwood forest and was once buried under an inland sea.
+The area around the city has been a tropical rainforest, a flat desert and a redwood forest, and it was once buried under an inland sea.
 Rhinoceroses, giraffes and lions have lived in Denver, as did a wide variety of dinosaurs.

 15013 Denver W. Pkwy., Golden

 Located 12 miles west of Denver, the National Renewable Energy Laboratory (NREL) is the nation's primary laboratory for research and development of renewable energy.
 NREL's mission is to help our nation discover and use renewable resources of energy to power our homes, businesses and cars.

 Through a series of exhibits on renewable energy, the impressive Visitors Center tells the story of the important research that is taking place at this laboratory.
 The building itself is an exhibit on passive solar energy and features an innovative Trombe wall – the building's most striking architectural feature.
 The huge, undulating wall has five sections, each angled in a "V" shape.
 Windows on the south side of the "V" provide natural daylight and early morning heat, as well as spectacular views of the surrounding high rocky buttes.